ckfinder/ckfinder/README.md

 ## Documentation

-CKFinder is made from two parts: the client side part and the server side connector(s).
+CKFinder is composed of two parts: the client-side part and the server-side connector(s).

-The client side part is common across all distributions (PHP and ASP.NET, Java in the future), while the server side parts are different for each language, that's why there are multiple documentation websites available.
+The client-side part is written in JavaScript and is common across all distributions (PHP and ASP.NET, Java in the future), while the server-side parts are different for each language.
+There are thus multiple CKFinder 3 documentation websites available.

 [CKFinder 3 Documentation](http://docs.cksource.com/ckfinder3/)

-This website contains documentation about the client side part of CKFinder, common for all versions of CKFinder 3 and includes information about:
+This website contains documentation for the JavaScript, client-side part of CKFinder which is common for all versions of CKFinder 3.
+It includes information about:

  * Integrating CKFinder with your website or with CKEditor.
- * Client side configuration options.
+ * Client-side configuration options.
  * API documentation.
  * Tutorials about creating JavaScript plugins.
  * Tutorials about creating skins.

 [CKFinder 3 for PHP Documentation](http://docs.cksource.com/ckfinder3-php/)

-This website contains documentation about the PHP connector for CKFinder 3 and includes information about:
+This website contains documentation for the PHP connector of CKFinder 3 and includes information about:

  * Enabling the PHP connector.
  * Configuring the PHP connector.